Oscar679/iot_project/README.md

 There are no types of triggers or advanced SQL functions responding to certain data.
 In retrospect I would consider adding a trigger for when temperature levels exceed for example 30 degrees celsius which would notify me through e-mail.

+The data is visualized and displayed through the Chart.js library which generates basic graphs with desired data.

 ## Finalizing the design

 Here are screenshots of how my website turned out.